 Term 6- Religion and Philosophy

-In KS 3 children can expect to receive weekly Maths, English, Science and fortnightly Humanities (Geography one week History the next) and French homework.
+In KS3 children can expect to receive weekly Maths (Sparx- 45 minutes), English (bedrock 20 points), Science and fortnightly Humanities (Geography one week History the next) and French homework.
 We recommend reading as much as possible but a minimum of three times a week.
 Reading is the key to all knowledge and children that read regularly often go on to achieve better outcomes in life.

 • All homework for both key stages will have one week for completion.